OCA/hr/hr_holidays_public/README.rst

 This module is a technical module to handle public holidays.
 The calculation of each leave can exclude rest days or public holiday.
-The calculation of each leave includes the number of hours taken from .employee calendar attendances
+The calculation of each leave includes the number of hours taken from employee calendar attendances

 Installation
 ============

 To install this module, you need to:

-* clone the branch 11.0 of the repository https://github.com/OCA/hr
+#.
+Clone the branch 11.0 of the repository https://github.com/OCA/hr
-* add the path to this repository in your configuration (addons-path)
+#.
+Add the path to this repository in your configuration (addons-path)
-* update the module list
+#.
+Update the module list
-* search for "Public Holidays" in your addons
+#.
+Search for "Public Holidays" in your addons
-* install the module
+#.
+Install the module

 Configuration
 =============

-Go to Leaves -> Configuration and open a Leave Type
+Go to *Leaves -> Configuration* and open a Leave Type

 * Check "Exclude Rest Days" to exclude resource calendar rest days
 * Check "Exclude Public Holidays" to exclude public holidays